-Term Definition & guide to interpreting information delivering environmental water, the preferred timing should be used to give greater confidence in achieving ecological objectives.
+Term Definition & guide to interpreting information optimal outcomes.
+In these instances, for the purposes of managing & delivering environmental water, the preferred timing should be used to give greater confidence in achieving ecological objectives.
 Natural events may occur at other times & still achieve ecological objectives.
 Duration The number of consecutive days that flows must be above the specified flow rate for the flow event to achieve the EWRs specified ecological objective(s) of the EWR.
 Typically, this is expressed as a minimum duration.
 Longer durations will often be desirable & deliver better ecological outcomes.
 Some species may suffer from extended inundation durations, & where relevant a maximum duration may also be specified.
-Flows may persist on floodplains & within wetland systems after a flow event has past.
+Flows may persist on floodplains & within wetland systems after a flow event has passed.
 Where relevant, a second duration may also be specified, representing the duration for which water should be retained within floodplain & wetland systems.
 Frequency The frequency at which the flow event should occur to achieve the ecological objective(s) associated with the EWR.
 Frequency is expressed as the number of years that the event should occur within a 10-year period.
 In most instances, more frequent events will deliver better outcomes & maximum frequencies may also be specified, where relevant.
 Clustering of events over successive years can occur in response to climate patterns.
 Clustering can be ecologically desirable for the recovery & recruitment of native fish, vegetation & waterbirds populations, however extended dry periods between clustered events can be detrimental.
 Achieving ecological objectives will require a pattern of events over time that achieves both the frequency & maximum inter-flow period, & the two must be considered together when evaluating outcomes or managing systems.
 Where a range of frequencies is indicated (e.g. 3-5 years in 10), the range reflects factors including the natural variability in population requirements, uncertainty in the knowledge base, and variability in response during different climate sequences (e.g. maintenance of populations during dry climate sequences at the lower end of the range, and population improvement and recovery during wet climate sequences at the upper end of the range).
 The lower end of the frequency range (when applied over the long term) may not be sufficient to maintain populations and is unlikely to achieve any recovery or improvement targets.
 As such, when evaluating EWR achievement over the long-term through statistical analysis of modelled or observed flow records, the LTWP recommends using a minimum long term average (LTA) target frequency that is at least the average of the recommended frequency range but may be higher than the average where required to achieve objectives.
-For example, for a recommended frequency range of 3-5 years in 10, the minimum LTA frequency should be at least 40% of years, but may be up to 50% of years at sites where a higher frequency should be targeted over the long term to ensure recovery in certain species/populations.
-Whilst these higher frequencies may exceed modelled natural event frequency in some cases, recovery in particularly degraded systems will be unlikely should lower (i.e. average) frequencies be targeted.
-Minimum LTA target frequencies in this LTWP are reported predominantly as the average of the recommended frequency range, however this may be refined during implementation of the LTWP and in future revisions of the LTWP based on the results of ongoing ecological monitoring.
+For example, for a recommended frequency range of 3-5 years in 10, the minimum LTA frequency should be at least 40% of years, but may be up to 50% of years at sites where a higher frequency should be targeted over the long